Archive for March, 2007

 posted by Stanislav

 Sad news comes to us that Krešimir Blažević has died.
 Krešo played guitar, sang and wrote songs for his band Animatori in mid ’80s Yugoslavia.
-Although his band was based in Zagreb, Kreš¡o was born in Slavonski Brod, a provincial town some 110 miles down the Sava river.
+Although his band was based in Zagreb, Krešo was born in Slavonski Brod, a provincial town some 110 miles down the Sava river.
 Perhaps this was why Blažević and his Animators sounded so much more humble than any other band in Yugoslavia at the time.
-But that was not an obstacle for Animatori, who scored a huge success with their first album “Andjeli nas zovu da im skinemo krila.”
-The album had a disarming summertime feel to it and it revealed Krešo’s and the other band members’ informed influences, especially British pub rock and Americana.
-Their summertime feel was similar to that of Djavoli (who appeared a few years later), which was not surprising since the album was actually recorded in the coastal town of Split with producer Željko Brodarić Jappa.
-After this album, Animatori recorded two more LPs before Yugoslavia dissolved.
-They were not so successful in stores, but were far from embarrassing, and established Blažević as one of the region’s most consistent songwriters.
+But that was not an obstacle for them, who had huge regional success with their first album Andjeli nas zovu da im skinemo krila.
+The album had a disarming summertime feel to it and revealed Krešo’s and the other band members’ influences, especially British pub rock and Americana.
+Their beach rock vibe was similar to that of Djavoli (who appeared a few years later) from the coastal town of Split, which was not surprising since the album was actually recorded there with producer Željko Brodarić Jappa.
+Animatori recorded two more LPs before Yugoslavia dissolved.
+These didn’t sell quite so well, but were far from embarrassing, and established Blažević as one of the region’s most consistent songwriters.

 Animatori - “Andjeli nas zovu da im skinemo krila”